Arrieta tosses 6 scoreless in Phillies’ 5-0 win over Braves

+PHILADELPHIA (AP) — Jake Arrieta pitched like the healthy ace the Phillies needed for three years.
+He could help Philadelphia make some noise in the National League playoff push — to the delight of a cluster of fans with horns, drums and chants from outside the park that produced a needed summer soundtrack.

-PHILADELPHIA (AP) — Jake Arrieta tossed six shutout innings for his first win in more than a year and Jay Bruce and J.T.
-Realmuto each homered to lead the Philadelphia Phillies past the Atlanta Braves 5-0 Saturday night.
+Arrieta tossed six shutout innings for his first win in more than a year and Jay Bruce and J.T.
+Realmuto each homered to lead the Phillies past the Atlanta Braves 5-0 Saturday night.

 Arrieta (1-1) tossed three-hit ball and struck out six for his first win since June 30, 2019.
 He made seven more starts before he was shut down with season-ending surgery on a bone spur in his pitching elbow.

+“Now I have the ability to throw my breaking balls with more effect,” Arrieta said.
+“Everything is coming out of my hand a little more crisp.”

 Arrieta, who won the 2015 NL Cy Young Award with the Cubs, was sharp in shutting down the Braves and looked like the ace the Phillies expected when he joined them in 2018.

-Arrieta made his first start without allowing a run since Aug.
-6, 2018.
+“I have more weapons at my disposal that I didn’t necessarily have the last year or two,” Arrieta said.
+“I’m not worried about the elbow flaring up in the third or fourth inning.”

 He had help all around — right fielder Bryce Harper made an outstretched, diving catch in the fifth that earned a fist pump in appreciation from Arrieta.